 Time limit for raising employment tribunal claims extends from three to six months.

-The qualifying period of employment required to bring a claim for unfair dismissal will be reduced from two years to six months.
-It is anticipated that the change to the qualifying period will be brought in from January 2027, so employees joining from July 2026 are likely to be in scope.
-In addition, the cap on compensatory awards (currently the lower of 52 weeks’ pay or £118,223) will also be removed.
+The qualifying period of employment required to bring a claim for unfair dismissal will be reduced from two years to six months, with the change taking effect from 1 January 2027.
+This means employees joining from July 2026 onwards are likely to fall within scope.
+In addition, the cap on compensatory awards (currently the lower of 52 weeks' pay or £118,223) will also be removed.

 The changes taking effect from April 2026 represent a fundamental shift in UK employment law, significantly expanding employee rights and strengthening enforcement.
 For employers, this is not simply a matter of updating contracts at the last minute.
 The scale of reform under the Employment Rights Act 2025 means organisations will need to plan early, review existing policies and procedures, and embed compliance into day-to-day operations.